naivomah3/bank-deposit-analytics/flask-api/README.md

 ```
 **Response:**

-If all is okay the request should give back a JSON response as follow in case the model predicted "No".
+If all is okay the above request should give back a JSON response as follow in case the model predicted "No".
 "Yes", otherwise.

 ```JSON